Code-Institute-Submissions/pet-shelter-project/README.md

 - Pet cards could be made clickable, in which case a contact form would automatically fill in that the visitor would like to inquire information regarding that specific pet.

+- I've tried adding a smooth animation/transition to the hamburger menu, but since I haven't learned JavaScript yet it was too difficult to implement, nothing that I tried did anything.
+This is a feature that I could add at a later moment, when I have more experience.

 **_[Back to top](#contents)_**

 ---